 Apple released the iOS 10.3 update in mid-March and the iOS 10.3.1 update in early April.
-The new iOS 10.3.2 update arrived in the middle of May.
+The iOS 10.3.2 update arrived in the middle of May and the iOS 10.3.3 update arrived in late July.
 You can no longer downgrade from iOS 10.3.2 to 10.3.
 Unfortunately, there is no way to go back to iOS 10.2, which you can jailbreak.

 In order to downgrade iOS 10.3.3 to iOS 10.3.2, you will need to download the file and Apple still needs to sign the file.
 This normally only happens for a week or two after Apple offers a new update.